I find your work especially transcendent and original. Kudos! – Ruth Weisberg, former Dean of the USC Roski School of Art and Design, Los Angeles

 To: Ruth Weisberg

 It’s interesting, I get that feedback quite often, “nice photo, what is it?”
-It must be because it’s recognized as a photograph vs. painting or other, and cameras record images of real objects in real locations, but questions linger over the fact that naming objects in my work isn’t always easy.
+It must be because it’s recognized as a photograph vs. painting or other, and cameras record images of real objects in real environments, but questions linger over the fact that naming objects in my work isn’t always easy.
 Maybe I should describe the work as light paintings – but that may not help the situation.

 For me they’re an exercise in imagination and storytelling.
 I frequently play off found objects asking myself, for example, “this is a nice pearl earring, what could I do with it?
 Is there another story this object could tell?”